Queen Mary Stakes

 The Queen Mary Stakes is a Group 2 flat horse race in Great Britain open to two-year-old fillies.
 It is run at Ascot over a distance of 5 furlongs (1,006 metres), and it is scheduled to take place each year in June.

-The event is named after Queen Mary, the consort of King George V. It was established in 1921, and the inaugural running was won by Wild Mint.
+The event is named after Mary of Teck.
+It was established in 1921, and the inaugural running was won by Wild Mint.

 The present system of race grading was introduced in 1971, and for a period the Queen Mary Stakes was classed at Group 3 level.
 It was promoted to Group 2 status in 2004.
 The Queen Mary Stakes is now staged on day two of the five-day Royal Ascot meeting.